imhimanshu1-stack/varnish-nginx-magento/README.md

-# Magento with Varnish and HTTPS + nginx
+# Magento with Varnish and HTTPS + Nginx

 This repository contains the necessary configuration files to set up **Varnish with HTTPS support** for a Magento installation.
 Since Varnish does not support SSL/TLS natively, we use **Nginx as an SSL termination proxy** to forward requests to Varnish.